mrweber2/BashWES_Cancer_VarCall/README.md

   **Script**             |        **Description**
   ----------------|--------------
-  `align_dedup.sh`          |      The script to carry out the alignment job `recal_varcall_WES.sh`      |   The script to carry out recalibration and MuTect2 variant calling for whole exome jobs `realign_varcall_by_chr.sh`  | The script to carry out the realignment, recalibration and variant calling jobs `merge_vcf.sh`            |      The script to merge the bams (we split the per-sample bams by chromosome/contig in the realignment /recalibration stage, and now we merge that)
+  `align_dedup.sh`          |      The script to carry out the alignment job `recal_varcall_MuTect_WES.sh`      |   The script to carry out recalibration and MuTect2 variant calling for whole exome jobs
+  `merge_vcf.sh`            |      The script to merge the bams (we split the per-sample bams by chromosome/contig in the realignment /recalibration stage, and now we merge that)
   `joint_vcf.sh`             |     The script to carry out the joint variant calling job `summary.sh `            |        The script to generate summaries about the last run of the pipeline (which jobs/samples failed/succeeded)